Madoshakalaka/yew-interop/CONTRIBUTING.md

 Because of the said reason, this will enable `yew-stable` and `script` features for all crates automatically.

 As an alternative, The [the dev-tool](dev-tool/src) crate has everything you need.
+It is a CLI, run `cargo -p dev-tool -- -h` to see everything you can do.
-It is a CLI, and if you run without arguments (`cargo run -p dev-tool`), it will show an interactive menu with the tasks and checks you can run.
+And if you run it without arguments (`cargo run -p dev-tool`), it will show an interactive menu with the tasks and checks you can run.

 > the interactive menu has bad integration with JetBrains' Run window,